FactomProject/FactomDocs/factomDataStructureDetails.md

 The number of Entry Credits is based on the Payload size.
 Cost is 1 EC per partial KiB.
 Empty Entries cost 1 EC.

+The Entry Commits (and Chain Commits) have two hashes associated with them.
+Each hash is a single SHA256 of the data.
+One is the hash of the entire Commit from the Version through the Signature.
+The other is the hash of the ledger fields (Version through Pubkey), which is the TXID.
+The TXID is immune from transaction malleability, since it does not cover the signature.
+Doublespends share the same ledger hash.

 ### Chain Commit